 A Prolog source file can be used directly as a Unix program using the Unix #! magic start.
-The same mechanism is useful for specifying additional parameters for running a Prolog file on Windows.
 The Unix #! magic is allowed because if the first letter of a Prolog file is #, the first line is treated as a comment.
 To create a Prolog script, use one of the two alternatives below as first line.
 The first can be used to bind a script to a specific Prolog installation, while the latter uses the default prolog installed in \$PATH.

 '''

-!/path/to/swipl
+#!/path/to/swipl

-!/usr/bin/env swipl
+#!/usr/bin/env swipl

 '''

 The interpretation of arguments to the executable in the HashBang line differs between Unix-derived systems.
 For portability, the #! must be followed immediately with an absolute path to the executable and should have none or one argument.
 Neither the executable path, nor the argument shall use quotes or spaces.
 When started this way, the Prolog flag argv contains the command line arguments that follow the script invocation.
-Below is a simple script doing expression evaluation: